2017 Capital Conservation Awards Dinner

 It is a chance to celebrate that conservation is, and always has been, bipartisan and uniquely American.

 The event also features exciting live and silent auctions with the opportunity to take home some of the best in hunting and fishing trips and gear.
 The CCAD is one of Washington’s best-attended conservation celebrations, regularly attracting more than 30 members of Congress, as well as senior Administration officials.

 In 2017, we are thrilled to be presenting our Conservation Achievement Award to television personality, writer, and outdoorsman Steven Rinella, who is an outstanding advocate for public lands access and longtime friend to TRCP.
-Our other 2017 awardees—one Democrat and one Republican from Congress—will be announced soon.
+Our other 2017 awardees include Wyoming Governor Matt Mead (R) and Colorado Governor John Hickenlooper (D).
 We are thrilled to feature Tucker Carlson of Fox News and Rachel Maddow of MSNBC as our guest co-emcees this year.

 In 2016, we honored noted financier and philanthropist Louis Bacon with our Lifetime Conservation Achievement Award, in part for his role in conserving more than 167,000 acres in Colorado, which became the core of the Sangre de Cristo Conservation Area—the nation’s 558th unit of the National Wildlife Refuge System.
 Learn more here.

 The 9th Annual Capital Conservation Awards Dinner will be held Wednesday, April 26, 2017, at the Andrew W. Mellon Auditorium in Washington, D.C.
 Click here for more information.